ILIAS-eLearning/ILIAS/docs/development/devguide/README.md

 ## Contributing

 The tutorial is a community-driven resource.
-If you would like to share your knowledge, improve existing content, or add a new topic, your contribution is welcome.
+If you would like to share your knowledge, improve existing content, or write an article for an open topic, your contribution is welcome.

 A template including key questions to guide the creation of a tutorial article can be found [here](template-tutorial-article.md).